back search

 An increase in vaginal discharge is a typical pregnancy symptom.
 It might be caused by an infection if it is accompanied by irritation, discomfort, a foul odour, or pain while passing urine.
 Seek medical attention from your doctor.

-These symptoms of pregnancy in 1 week before missed period might not occur in every women.
+These 1 week pregnancy symptoms before missed period might not occur in every women.
 Moreover, these symptoms might be caused by other conditions also and do not definitely indicate that you are pregnant; thus, wait until the day after the missed period, take a pregnancy test after that and consult your doctor.

 Key Takeaways